hosung-k1m/harness-trajectory-benchmark/tasks.md

 or network-plaintext sensor.
 Neither its manifest signature nor its current `ineligible` report establishes a verified run.

-## Historical audit before persistence/export and mock-data acceptance
+## Historical audit before persistence/export and mock-data acceptance (2026-09-21)

+This audit records the pre-fix state that motivated Milestones 1 and 2.
+Its failed Phase 1 row is historical; the current authoritative status is the phase table above and the checked acceptance work below.

 | Scope | Result | Evidence and remaining gap |
 | --- | --- | --- |